runtimeverification/mir-semantics/kmir/k-src/mir-rvalue.md

 ### `Local` evaluation

-Locals only makes sense withing a function-like, hence we evaluate them as a contextual function that grabs the value from the function-like's environment:
+Locals only makes sense within a function-like, hence we evaluate them as a contextual function that grabs the value from the function-like's environment:

 ```k
   syntax MIRValue ::= evalLocal(FunctionLikeKey, Local) [function]